-API testing requires methodology distinct from traditional web app testing.
+Executing a dedicated API security assessment India requires a methodology distinct from traditional web app testing.
 APIs lack a visible UI, so vulnerabilities are easier to miss with automated scanners.
 APIs often skip the security checks the UI enforces.
 Authorization is granular and complex – one user shouldn’t be able to access another user’s resources by changing IDs.
 Rate limiting is critical to prevent scraping and brute-force attacks.
 Our methodology specifically targets the OWASP API Security Top 10 – the standard framework for API vulnerabilities.

 If your business runs on APIs – and most modern businesses do – they’re your biggest attack surface.
 Public APIs serving mobile apps, B2B partner APIs, microservice-to-microservice calls, and webhook integrations all expose business logic and data.
-Indian regulators (RBI Account Aggregator Framework, IRDAI Insurance APIs Framework, DPDP Act) require demonstrable API security testing.
+Regulators worldwide require demonstrable REST API security testing, which is why a formal API security assessment India is essential.
 Enterprise B2B customers demand API audit evidence before integrating.
 And API breaches now cause more data exposure than UI-based attacks.
 API security assessment is the foundation of modern application security.

 We follow OWASP API Security Top 10, OWASP ASVS, and NIST SP 800-95 frameworks.
 Every API engagement runs through these six steps.